dart-lang/site-www/src/_guides/libraries/writing-package-pages.md

 {{site.alert.end}}

-The screenshots below show how adding visual content made the `in_app_purchase` package page look better.
+The screenshots below show how adding visual content made the `in_app_purchase` package page look informative at first glance.
 (The _before_ picture is on the left; _after_ is on the right.)

 {% asset libraries/package-page-example-iap.png alt="in_app_purchase readme without and with images" class="screenshot" %}